 Heron House, Yountville

-Hobel is a member of the Heron House in Yountville.
-This retail wine tasting space in SoYo (South Yountville) opened the day after Thanksgiving 2019 and features a select number of small-brand producers who do not maintain their own tasting rooms.
-These winemakers are friends of Allison Steltzner (the driving force behind the space) or work with Allison.
+Hobel was a member of the Heron House in Yountville until December 11, 2022, when the Heron House closed permanently.
+We keep these notes and photographs for historical reference.
+This retail wine tasting space in SoYo (South Yountville) opened the day after Thanksgiving 2019 and featured a select number of small-brand producers who did not maintain their own tasting rooms.
+These winemakers were friends of Allison Steltzner (the driving force behind the space) or work with Allison.

-The Heron House is setup to feel like walking into someone’s living room – comfortable, cozy and inviting.
-The retail portion of the space is open during normal business hours and includes mostly locally crafted products including select works of art – reflecting the Steltzner’s love of art.
-Two private tasting rooms are available by reservation.
-Several curated flights are offered, each containing wines from the various producers represented including two flights showcasing the Hobel wines among several other producers.
+The Heron House was setup to feel like walking into someone’s living room – comfortable, cozy and inviting.
+The retail portion of the space was open during normal business hours and included mostly locally crafted products including select works of art – reflecting the Steltzner’s love of art.
+Two private tasting rooms were available by reservation.
+Several curated flights were offered, each containing wines from the various producers represented including two flights showcasing the Hobel wines among several other producers.
 Allow up to 90 minutes for a visit.
-Closed Tuesday and Wednesday.
-Open the rest of the week from 10am until 6pm with the last tasting appointment at 4pm.
+Hours are subject to change, but as of our latest update to this review, this space is daily from 10am until 6pm with the last tasting appointment at 5pm.

 Hobel Wines produces on average only between 300 and 400 cases of wine a year.
 For more information, to join their mailing list, to schedule an appointment at Heron House or to purchase wines, visit: www.hobelwines.com